 Basically, an RESP is a a type of account that can be used to help you save for your child’s education.
 As an added incentive, the government gives you an RESP grant of 20% of your contributions.
 There’s also some tax benefits which is why an RESP is the best way to save for your child’s post secondary education.

-When it comes to setting up your RESP, there are some basic rules you’ll want to understand.
+When it comes to setting up your Registered Education Savings Plan, there are some basic rules you’ll want to understand.

 - An RESP can be set up for any “beneficiary” including your children, grandchildren, or family friends